-I will admit that I struggled about what to write for this Bulletin.
-I thought we could see the other side.
-And that much about the journey of B'nei Yisrael other side is now within reach.
-We jumped on a plane the first chance we What must it have taken to maintain could and flew to Washington.
+With our shots, we began to feel like we could see the other side.
+And that other side is now within reach.
+We jumped on a plane the first chance we could and flew to Washington.

 Leaving Pearson was like leaving a cocoon.
 Arriving at Dulles airport, we entered the terminal and a totally different world.
 Shops were open, every seat in every lounge was taken, there were people dining and laughing and there was no such a thing as physical distancing.
 There we were, double masked and trying to stay away from everyone, fearful, yet hopeful, for what lay ahead.